When to Go

 Don't just run down to the coast.
 Really.
 You'll be very happy to spend at least one day in Zagreb.
 The Upper Town has delightful hilly, narrow streets with cafes, shops and bars filling the 18th-century buildings.
 Here you'll find the towering Zagreb cathedral, the Dolac market with a panoply of fresh, local produce and the City Museum for a glimpse of Zagreb's history.

 The Lower Town is more citified but the long line of parkland that stretches from the train station to the town centre makes a nice stroll in any season.
 Most of Zagreb's museums are in the Lower Town, including the Strossmayer Gallery, the Mimara, and the Archaeological Museum.

-In planning your stay in Zagreb, be aware that the city slows to a snail's pace in August when locals head to Croatia's coast and islands.
-The lack of crowded trams can be refreshing but restaurants and cafes may be closed.
-Glance at the calendar of Zagreb's festivals and events before you arrive.
+In planning a trip to Zagreb, glance at the calendar of Zagreb's festivals and events.
 For big international trade shows, hotel space is at a premium and prices are high.